SameerSamji/LLMs4Subjects-OpenAI-Assistants/README.md

 ### Querying the OpenAI Assistants

-The [script](query-assistant.py) script demonstrates how to query an assistant with a user message.
+The script [query-assistant.py](query-assistant.py) demonstrates how to query an assistant with a user message using the OpenAI SDK while [query-assistant-api.py](query-assistant-api.py) demonstrates how to query an assistant using the REST API Calls.
 For the LLMs4Subjects use case, the relevant assistant ID, along with the title and abstract of an article, is provided to obtain the corresponding GND labels.

 Example usage for the LLMs4Subjects-all-subjects assistant: